Kilwarlin: Background

 Kilwarlin was a brown horse bred at the Curragh, County Kildare in Ireland (then part of the United Kingdom) by J. Connolly.
 During his racing career he was initially owned by Captain Machell who was described as "one of the most astute racing men to be found either in England or out of it" and was trained by James Jewitt.
-Machelltypically managed the strategy of his horses careers while Jewitt took care of thei day-to-day conditioning.
+Machell typically managed the strategy of his horses' careers while Jewitt took care of their day-to-day conditioning.
 The details of Machell's acquisition of the horse were unclear but it was reported that he had paid approximately 1,000 guineas.
 Physically, Kilwarlin was described as "a remarkably good looking horse" and a "grand mover".

-He was sired by Arbitrator, whose biggest wins came in handicap races, was a representative of the Godolphin Arabian sire line,.
+He was sired by Arbitrator, whose biggest wins came in handicap races, was a representative of the Godolphin Arabian sire line.
 Kilwarlin's dam Hasty Girl had previously produced the Eclipse Stakes winner Bendigo.